 Dwight was President of his 1918 High School graduating class in Georgetown, Texas.
 He also was Business Manager of the School Annual, Salutatorian of his class, Vice President of the Literary Society, had a role in the Senior Play and lettered two years on the track team.
-In the yearbook.
-The Senior Class prophesy about him was to become a famous Texas lawyer!
+In the yearbook, the Senior Class prophesy about him to become a famous Texas lawyer!

 He created a life-long bond of friendship with fellow student Walter Johnson, a neighbor in Georgetown who was physically disabled (wheel chair bound) and required personal tutoring during junior high and high school years.
 Dwight gave generously of his time.
 Walter married a woman who taught school, and they lived a wonderful life in the Hill Country of Texas on one of those clear spring-fed creeks.
-We visited them several times over the years while I was a young boy.
+We visited them several times over the years while I was a young boy, shown in this photograph.